 If a kayaker can just learn to count to five, none of this would ever happen.

-As a kayak guide or instructor, it is essential that this be taught to novice boaters.
-Often in a clinic or commercial setting it is the instructor or guide’s job to insure that all equipment is present.
+As a kayak guide or instructor, it is essential that this is taught to novice boaters.
+Often in a clinic or commercial setting it is the instructor or guide’s job to ensure that all equipment is present.
 Guests, therefore, are not accustomed to assembling their own gear and could benefit from knowing the high five secret.

 The five essential pieces of gear every kayaker absolutely needs to descend a river safely are a personal flotation device or PFD, helmet, skirt, paddle and kayak.
 While other clothing items and safety gear are highly recommended, these five items can either make or break a day of kayaking.
 A good kayak instructor or guide will clue his clients into this trick, teaching them the importance of maintaining their equipment early.

 The PFD is a prerequisite for any water activity.
 A kayaker can choose to use a rescue PFD which provides additional safety features for swift water rescue scenarios such as a releasable belt, reflective tape, and a quick access knife connection.
 Other PFDs are designed specifically for the movement and comfort of the paddle stroke.
 Flotation resides in the front and back panels, leaving the arms free to move without obstruction.

 A whitewater helmet is often the first line of protection against severe injury for the kayaker.
 While being upside down on a river is not preferred, it does happen.
 Having a sturdy, shock-absorbing helmet between a head and a rock could save a life.
 Helmets range in styles and constructions depending on the level of intensity in the sport.